Teaching English in Taiwan: Living in Taiwan

 • Wear a helmet!

-• Wear a mask over your mouth and nose in light of the pollution.
+• Wear a mask over your mouth and nose to mitigate the affects of pollution.

 • Take an extra shirt to school as hot temperatures will make for a sweaty ride.